balena-io-experimental/sync-java-example/readme.md

 ### A Java 8 resin sync example:

->Note: Currently this will only work on the Raspberry Pi 2, because the base image is ARMv7
+>Note: Currently this will only work on the Raspberry Pi 2 and 3, BeagleBone Black, and in general ARMv7 devices.
+Other devices (like the rpi1) will not work due to the architecture of the base image.
+We will be addressing this limitation before wider release.

 This example will allow you to develop quickly on a resin.io device by avoiding the build/download process and directly syncing a folder to a "test" device in the fleet.

 > **NB:** You need Oracle JDK 8 installed on your Development Machine, because the java code will be compiled on your Dev machine.

 In order to get this new super power you will need to set up a few things on your development computer.

 >**NOTE:** This example assumes you are familiar with the basic resin.io workflow and have set up a device and can comfortably push code to it.
 If you are new to resin.io first have a look at our [getting started guide](http://docs.resin.io/#/pages/installing/gettingStarted.md).